top of page

 Rent is due on the 1st and late after the 5th.
 You can pay by money order, cashier’s check, personal check or online through your Appfolio account.

-What is RSO and why do I need to pay that $1.61 fee each month?
+What is RSO and why must I pay that $1.61 monthly fee?

-Rent Stabilization Ordinance (RSO) is a monthly billing of $1.61 per month for registration.
-The County’s Rent Stabilization Ordinance is a local law that limits rent increases above the allowable limit within a 12-month period, and provides “just cause” eviction protections for most residential rental units in the unincorporated areas of Los Angeles County.
+Rent Stabilization Ordinance (RSO) is a monthly billing of $1.61 for registration.
+The County’s Rent Stabilization Ordinance is a local law that limits rent increases above the allowable limit within 12 months, and provides “just cause” eviction protections for most residential rental units in the unincorporated areas of Los Angeles County.
 The RSO went into effect on April 1, 2020.

 You can check the HCIDLA website here for more info: https://hcidla2.lacity.org/residents/rso-overview

-What is SCEP and why do I need to pay that $3.61 fee each month?
+What is SCEP, and why must I pay that $2.83 fee each month?

-SCEP stands for the Los Angeles Systematic Code Enforcement Program (also known as SCEP) fee.
-Annually, the City of LA charges building managers a fee for code enforcement and routine property inspections and the landlord is able to bill back half of the fee to residents at $3.61 per month as a fee.
+SCEP stands for the Los Angeles Systematic Code Enforcement Program (SCEP) fee.
+Annually, the City of LA charges building managers a fee for code enforcement and routine property inspections, and the landlord can bill back half of the fee to residents at $2.83 per month as a fee.

 Apartment Living